-Pension Protection Fund is an investment pot made up of pensions and other sources such as social security payments or private savings.
+Pension Protection Fund2 is an investment pot made up of pensions and other sources such as social security payments or private savings.

 Nowadays though, we’re living longer than previous generations did so most experts agree that we’ll need at least two-thirds of our final salary for retirement.
 It’s a good idea to have the PPF as part of your pension pot because it boosts your chances of getting 100% compensation if you don’t get enough money from elsewhere.